California Institute of Technology

 When choosing among alternatives, we must also choose how much time to spend evaluating them.
 Popular theoretical models assert that this deliberation optimally balances the costs of time expenditure and benefits of better decisions.
 I propose and implement a method to test the optimality of individual deliberation.
 The method consists of checking a condition necessary for optimality, which is consistency of underlying preferences for time versus reward when incentives changes.
 I measure choices and response times of human participants in motion-discrimination tasks, and find significant departures from optimality when task difficulty and monetary incentives are varied.
 I also assess a further implication of optimality which applies when the ease of decision making reflects the difference in value between options: as the amount of time already spent deliberating on a problem grows, the standard of confidence required to make a decision should fall.
 I conduct the first test of new theoretical results by Fudenberg et al. (2015) that characterize the decision rule in this setting.
 Model fits indicate that participants are sensitive to the information that elapsed time provides about the value of continued deliberation, especially once they have experience with the task.
 Thus principles of optimality help capture certain facets of deliberative behavior.

-The order in which options are presented is known to affect choice in ways that parallel primacy and recency effects in memory.
-I present sequences of art to experimental participants who select their favorite pieces.
-Analogous to past findings in memory research, I show that cognitive load can selectively weaken choice primacy or recency depending on its timing.
-Primacy is reduced by an externally-imposed distractor task in between each option or by natural fatigue, while recency is reduced by an extra delay containing a distractor after the last option is presented.
-Thus effective interventions to reduce choice biases can be built upon the disruption of memory encoding and consolidation.
-However, the distractors do not affect recognition memory for stimuli in the same way as choice, suggesting that value processing and feature processing may interact negatively or competitively.
+The order in which options are presented influences choice in ways that parallel primacy and recency effects in memory, but the depth of this connection remains underexplored.
+I present sequences of art to experimental participants who select their favorite pieces, and show that cognitive load can selectively weaken choice primacy or recency depending on its timing, analogous to past findings in memory research.
+Primacy is reduced by an externally-imposed distractor task in between each option, or by natural fatigue, while recency is reduced by an extra delay containing a distractor after the last option is presented.
+Thus effective interventions to reduce choice biases may be built upon the disruption of memory encoding and consolidation.
+However, the distractors affect stimulus recognition memory in the opposite way as choice, consistent with theories suggesting that value processing and memory encoding can interact competitively.

 Business Analytics (Caltech BEM/Ec 150, SP 2015)